Send the link below via email or IMCopy

 No incentive to make choices based on any entity but the individual

-For environmental economics to work:
+For environmental economics to work there must be:

 Redefinition of “growth” and a differentiation among types of growth